-When it comes to shoulder health and rotator cuff health, focus on the scapular muscles (Başkurt 2011).
+Regarding shoulder and rotator cuff health, focus on the scapular muscles (Başkurt 2011).

 The scapular muscles keep the shoulder blade in a position so the rotator cuff muscles can work at the best place possible.
-If the scapular muscles lack the activation, endurance, and strength, this leads to them not doing their job, which leads to significant stress and risk of injury to the rotator cuff.
-The rotator cuff can do the job for a little while, but eventually, micro-tears occur, which could lead to a completely blown rotator cuff injury and shoulder pain.
+If the scapular muscles lack activation, endurance, and strength, they are not doing their job, which leads to significant stress and risk of injury to the rotator cuff.
+The rotator cuff can do the job for a little while, but eventually, micro-tears occur, which could lead to a wholly blown rotator cuff injury and shoulder pain.

 I go into scapular exercises in a lot more detail in the Scapular Stabilization Exercise Program:

 #6 – Focusing on Eccentric Contraction of the Rotator Cuff

 The patron did side lying dumbell external rotation exercises with a 2.5-weight plate.
 This is a good exercise, but he only focused on one of the contractions in the activity.

 He would rotate the weight plate externally and let gravity lower it back to the start position, avoiding the eccentric contraction.
 Not a good idea.

 When patrons work on strengthening their rotator cuff, they often focus on the wrong type of contraction for their rotator cuff.
 Let’s step back and talk about the different kinds of muscle contractions.